masoncfrancis/chatgpt-test/README.md

 Specific Python packages are required to run this project.
 More details are found in the following section.

-Code for the project may be cloned or downloaded from this GitHub repo.

 ### Create a Virtual Environment